 Default provider subscription

-The Default Provider Subscription is automatically created when you deploy the Azure Stack Development Kit.
-This subscription can be used to manage Azure Stack, deploy further resource providers, and create plans and offers for users.
+The default provider subscription is automatically created when you deploy the Azure Stack Development Kit.
+This subscription can be used to manage Azure Stack, deploy additional resource providers, and create plans and offers for users.
 For security and licensing reasons, it should not be used to run customer workloads and applications.

 For more information about plans and offers, see Create a plan.